oresths/tSparse/README.md

 # Accelerating Sparse Matrix-Matrix Multiplication with GPU Tensor Cores
-In this repository we provide the source code of our accelerated Sparse Matrix-Matrix multiplication (SpGEMM) implementation, which we desrcribe in our paper "Accelerating Sparse Matrix-Matrix Multiplication with GPU Tensor Cores" (see references).
+In this repository we provide the source code of our accelerated Sparse Matrix-Matrix multiplication (SpGEMM) implementation, which we desrcribe in "Accelerating Sparse Matrix-Matrix Multiplication with GPU Tensor Cores" [1].

 ## How to build
-Cmake, CUDA and CUSP are required.
+Cmake and CUDA are required.
 Modification to the CMakeLists.txt files may be necessary, e.g. to change GPU architecture.

 Instructions:
 1. Download the source code into a folder e.g. tSparse-src.